 Secondly, once obtained, the citizenship will not only cover all eligible dependents, but is also hereditary—the nationality will be passed to your children.

 It’s a fact that Malta’s Citizenship by Investment program is one of the most expensive in the world.
-However, as always, the real assessment depend on your personal cost benefit analysis.
+However, as always, the real assessment depends on your personal cost benefit analysis.

 Citizenship by investment is one of the simpler ways to obtain a second citizenship